hasithperera/RocksatX-WVU/Docs/Testing Basic python operations.md

 		- Currently it waits for network to come online.
 			- During startup a new FPGA image is written.this needs to be disabled some how.
 			![](res/Pasted%20image%2020240213030709.png)
 			I found another FPGA write sequence after my process.
-Needs to disable this to get it runing at the start
+Needs to disable this to get it running at the start
+	- nginx is disabled
+	-
 ## Signal generation

 - [ ] Check function generation using Python #task